AR

 The Taxpayer may respond to the answer by filing a reply within thirty (30) days of service of the answer but is not required to do so.
 A reply may not exceed the scope of the petition or answer.

-(a) Certain types of proceedings are required by law to be heard on an expedited basis, including shortened petition deadlines.
-See the Appeal Petition for Expedited Proceeding form.
+(a) Certain types of cases are required by law to be heard on an expedited basis, including shortened petition deadlines.

-(b) The petition shall indicate that it is a type of proceeding that must be expedited by filing the Appeal Petition for Expedited Proceeding form.
+(b) The petition shall indicate that it is a type of case that must be expedited.

-(e) For an expedited proceeding, the hearing shall be scheduled within the applicable deadline after the petition is filed, and no other pleadings are required.
+(c) For an expedited case, the hearing, if any, shall be scheduled within the applicable deadline after the petition is filed, and no other pleadings are required.
 The Department may elect to file an answer.

 (a) The Taxpayer may amend the appeal petition at any time before the period for filing an answer expires, once per petition.